lanrat/certgraph/README.md

         number of certificates to retrieve in parallel (default 10) -port uint
         tcp port to connect to (default 443)
-  -timeout uint
+  -save string
+        save certs to folder
+  -sort
+        visit and print domains in sorted order -starttls
+        connect without TLS and then upgrade with STARTTLS for SMTP, useful with -port 25 -timeout uint
         tcp timeout in seconds (default 5)
   -verbose